bucovina painted monasteries travel guide

 Agapia’s church doesn’t feature exterior frescoes, but its interior was painted by the famous Romanian painter, Nicolae Grigorescu.

-For this reason, the artistic style of the paintings is visibly different from other Bucovina monasteries.
-The portraits of saints that he painted look so realistic, that it feels like they’re following you with their eyes as you walk inside the church.
+The portraits of saints that he painted look so realistic, that it feels like they’re following you with their eyes as you walk inside the church, so make sure you pay attention to this.

 agapia monastery in moldova